Frequently Asked Questions

 - When was the Lookout Mountain Parkway added to the sale?

-- What time do the yard sales begin?
+- What time do the yard sales open and close?

 - What payment methods do vendors accept?

-- What if I run out of room in my vehicle to store the items I've purchased?
+- What if I run out of space in my vehicle to store the items I've purchased?

 - How long will it take me to get from point A to point B?